GOUT and HYPERURICEMIA (RAISED SERUM URIC ACID)

 - PRPSAP1 and HPRT1 are gene related to Purine salvage mechanism.

 - Phosphoribosyl Pyrophosphate Synthatase associated Protein 1(PRPSAP1).

-- Increased level of PRPP 5-phosphoribosyl 1- pyrophosphate (substrate used by HGPRT during purine salvage pathway).
+- PRPP (5-phosphoribosyl 1- pyrophosphate) is a substrate used by HGPRT during purine salvage pathway.

 - Hypoxanthine Phosphoribosyl Transferase 1 (produce hypoxanthine-guanine phosphoribosyl transferase (HGRPT)which plays main role in generation of purine nucleotide through purine salvage pathway).